Course Descriptions

 Courses

-This course is an exploration of language and culture, using the language as the vehicle for developing communication skills.
+This mixed-grade two-year course is an exploration of language and culture, using the language as the vehicle for developing communication skills.
 Each day, students will develop their competence in listening, speaking, reading, and writing, with interactive lessons, conversations, and practical topics centered around daily life.
 The language is presented within the context of exchanging personal information and storytelling in historical contexts as well as the present day.
-Emphasis is placed on the students’ ability to develop a passion for lifelong learning of a second language with increasing independence using the three skills of communication in a real-world context.
+Emphasis is placed on the student’s ability to develop a passion for lifelong learning of a second language with increasing independence using the three skills of communication in a real-world context.

 Visual Arts